SSC-NetwerkLAN/netgate/README.md

 When installed edit the host file in /opt/netgate to suit your needs,

-When done use netgate to use the program,
+When done type netgate to use the program,